Animesh-Deb/DataScienceProject_AnimeshDeb/README.md

 1. As a Security/Defence analyst, try to find out the hot zone of terrorist

 2. What all Security issues and insights you can derive by EDA ?

+**Task 4 - Perform 'Exploratory Data Analysis (EDA)' on dataset 'Indian Premier League'**

+Objective -

+1. As a Sports Analyst, find out the most successful teams, player and factors contribution win or loss of a team

+2. Suggest teams or players a company should endorse for its products